Ballistic and sub-ballistic motion of interfaces in a field of random obstacles: Introduction and the main result

 The main theorem also implies the following almost sure result for the point-wise velocity, excluding the existence of stationary solutions. \begin{corollary} Under the conditions of Theorem~\ref{thm:main} we also have

 along any deterministic sequence of times $t_n \to \infty$ as $n\to \infty$. \end{corollary}

 A model very similar to the one considered here was recently discussed in~\cite{Bodineau:2013ur}.
 As opposed to our model, they use a fully discrete evolution, where in each time-step the system advances by one unit at every point where the total force is positive.
 While some of their results are comparable to ours, they use a rigorous renormalization group approach to prove that in their model (assuming also uniformly bounded obstacles), an interface is either completely blocked (in the sense that a non-negative stationary solution exists) or that it propagates ballistically, i.e., there is no intermediate regime of sub-ballistic propagation.
+We show in section~\ref{sec:subbal} that this is not the case in general if the obstacles are strongly correlated.

-In more general models, like the one here, this question remains open.
-In particular, for the present model, we can only prove that there exist two critical values for the driving force: if the driving force is below the first value, the interface becomes stuck for all times.
+For the present model of independent obstacles, we can only prove that there exist two critical values for the driving force: if the driving force is below the first value, the interface becomes stuck for all times.
 If, on the other hand, the driving force is above the second value the interface propagates with finite velocity.
 The first result is a simple adaptation of our methods in~\cite{Dirr:2009uw,Dirr:2010wb} and the second part is proved here.
+The question of whether an intermediate regime exists in this model is open.

 Generally, problems of the present form (whether fully discrete, partially discrete, or fully continuous) have received considerable interest in the physics community (see for example~\cite{Kardar:1998vq,Nattermann:1992we,Narayan:1993vp,Brazovskii:2004vf}).
 Many connections to questions arising from physics are discussed in the aforementioned article by Bodineau and Teixeira~\cite{Bodineau:2013ur}, as well as in~\cite{Coville:2009uv}, where the first rigorous result on non-existence of stationary states was derived.